 The Ontario Ministry of Municipal Affairs and Housing provides information on the planning and financial tools enabled under provincial legislation that are available to municipalities to encourage and support the development of affordable housing in their communities.
-It provides descriptions of the tools and examples of best practices that some municipalities have used to increase the range and mix of housing types, to provide opportunities for more affordable housing development, and to make the construction of affordable housing more financially viable.
-The County of Peterborough Official Plan should utilize a variety of options in the Municipal Tools for Affordable Housing Handbook, as well as the recently released Municipal Guide for Facilitating Affordable Housing.
+It provides descriptions of the tools and examples of best practices that some municipalities have used to increase the range and mix of housing types (including secondary suites and garden suites), to provide opportunities for more affordable housing development, and to make the construction of affordable housing more financially viable.
+The City of Peterborough Official Plan should utilize a variety of options in the Municipal Tools for Affordable Housing Handbook (which includes a discussion of secondary suites and garden suites, as well as a range of other planning and financial tools), as well as the recently released Municipal Guide for Facilitating Affordable Housing (which includes information about financial incentives, property tax policies, rent supplement programs, reductions in municipal fees, secondary suites, garden suites, and inclusionary zoning).